secretstartups/handbook/customer-success/comm-sales/index.html.md

 ### SA to TAM (new accounts)

-When an opportunity closes above the [account value threshold](https://about.gitlab.com/handbook/customer-success/tam/services/#commercial), the Commercial TAM Manager will be automatically flagged for a new account to be assigned to a TAM.
+When an opportunity reaches stage `7-Negotiating` and is above the [account value threshold](https://about.gitlab.com/handbook/customer-success/tam/services/#commercial), the Commercial TAM Manager will be automatically flagged for a new account to be assigned to a TAM.
 Once a TAM is assigned to the account, the TAM will arrange an "Technical Internal Plan" meeting with the SA to reviewing account notes for a smooth transition.
 Prior to the "Technical Internal Plan" meeting, the SA should have completed the following for optimal transition:
   * The command plan for the opportunity should be up to date on their Why Now and specific Pain Points.
   * Ensure any account notes, [tech stack discoveries](https://docs.google.com/spreadsheets/d/1sOeluQhMO4W0wWIC6rbSE_E1NzTj7eTaR-FDKLYlLb4/edit#gid=912439232), [technical briefs](https://gitlab.com/gitlab-com/customer-success/tko/technical-followup-briefs/-/tree/master) or running call notes are linked to Salesforce and shared with the TAM
   * SA to clearly outline to TAM how far the customer is in their adoption of GitLab